jpperkins30-ai/real-estate-platform/server/STATE-CONTROLLER-CONSOLIDATION.md

 ## Future Work

 Continue the effort to standardize model naming conventions across the codebase:
-- Consolidate the remaining models to use the `*.model.ts` naming convention (recommended)
+- Consolidate any remaining models to use the `*.model.ts` naming convention (recommended)
 - Update any remaining imports to use the consolidated model files
 - Add comprehensive documentation to all model files about their purpose and structure

 ## Conclusion

-The consolidation of State and Controller models was successfully completed, following the same pattern established with the DataSource consolidation.
-This helps establish a more consistent and maintainable codebase structure going forward.
+The consolidation of all duplicate model files was successfully completed.
+This helps establish a more consistent and maintainable codebase structure going forward, with clear naming conventions and a single source of truth for each entity's schema.